• English

 • A slope leading to the first decorated doorway on the west side.

-• The large open courtyard was surrounded on all four sides by a canopy supported by 39 columns.
+• The large open courtyard was surrounded by a canopy supported by 39 columns on all four sides.

-• The first hall, lying on the north-south axis, is filled with three pillars in rows of ten.
+• The first hall on the north-south axis has three pillars in ten rows.

 • Another pillared hall represents the funerary chapel.

-• An underground chamber is located at the southwest comer of the second hall.
+• An underground chamber is located at the southwest corner of the second hall.

 Scenes Inside the Tomb

-The scenes that were finished in the tomb depict celebrations that were organized in honor of Amenhotep III's jubilees and it’s believed that Khereuf would have been a significant part of these celebrations.
+The scenes finished in the tomb depict celebrations organized in honor of Amenhotep III's jubilees, and it's believed that Khereuf would have been a significant part of these celebrations.
 Other scenes include dancing girls and various sporting activities.

 A Lesser-known Truth

-Tomb TT 192 is said to be the tomb of Khereuf, however, some archaeologists believe the construction was not finished and he might not have been buried here at all.
-It appears that Khereuf suffered a fall from grace before his death, his name in the tomb was scrubbed away - the reason for this fall from grace still remains a mystery.
+Tomb TT 192 is said to be the tomb of Khereuf.
+However, some archaeologists believe the construction was unfinished, and he might have yet to be buried here.
+Khereuf appeared to have fallen from grace before his death; his name in the tomb was scrubbed away.
+The reason for this fall from grace remains a mystery.